| Medical Dictionary |

 NIH: National Institute of Neurological Disorders and Stroke

-Obesity means having too much body fat.
+Obesity is a disease that means having too much body fat.
 It is different from being overweight, which means weighing too much.
-The weight may come from muscle, bone, fat, and/or body water.
-Both terms mean that a person's weight is greater than what's considered healthy for his or her height.
+Both terms mean that your weight is greater than what's considered healthy for your height.

-Obesity increases your risk of diabetes, heart disease, stroke, arthritis, and some cancers.
 If you have obesity, losing even 5 to 10% of your weight can delay or prevent some of these diseases.
 For example, that means losing 10 to 20 pounds if you weigh 200 pounds.

 NIH: National Institute of Diabetes and Digestive and Kidney Diseases